plumed-testcenter/plumed-testcenter/pages/forces.md

 PRINT ARG=dd FILE=mdcode_restraint FMT=%8.4f
 ```

-The test passes if the time series for the distance in the file `plumed_restraint` is the same as the time series in the file
-`mdcode_restraint`.
+# Trajectories

+# Results

+The table below contains the PLUMED outputs from the two calculations described above.
+If the PLUMED interface is working correctly these two sets of numbers should be identical.